dwjoyce/pythonbook/appendices/Glossary.rst

     editor
         A program for creating and making changes to files, especially text files.

+    comment
+        A piece of text acting as annotion or a description of the code.
+It is intended to be read by other people, and is ignored by Python from the ``#`` character to the end of the line.

     ..
 Print that out!

+    string
+        A sequence of characters such as letters, digits or symbols stored in encoded form.

     string concatenation
         The operation of joining multiple strings into one string.

     ..
 Asking questions